On June 8, 932 Express Entry candidates were invited in the latest PNP draw to apply for Canadian permanent residence.

 Know about Express Entry

-The three major immigration programs of Canada have been managed through the Express Entry –An application management system.
+The three major Canada immigration programs have been managed through the Canada Express Entry Program –An application management system.
 The candidates in the express entry pool will be qualified for any one of the major programs and may also be invited for PNP.

 A point-based system is used by the express entry to qualify candidates based on ranks and scores which is generally termed the Comprehensive Ranking System CRS.
 On assessment with regard to the scores, high-scoring candidate profiles would be shortlisted and an Invite known as ITA (Invitation to apply) will be issued, after which an IRCC officer will make a decision on a thorough analysis and would demand biometrics of the applicant.
 If required he may also set up an interview or ask for additional supporting documents.